yhmiao/howardtodo/README.md

 Run `rspec` and ensure all tests pass.

-## Scaling and Potential Bottenecks
+## Scaling and Potential Botteneck

-#### 1. Action cable might not be the best solution for scaling as it will cause more latency with more users.
+1. Action cable might not be the best solution for scaling as it will cause more latency with more users.
 The alternatives would be to switch to anycable or phoenix to be used along side rails server.

-#### 2. Loading all todo records during index action may create a bottleneck.
+2. Loading all todo records during index action may create a bottleneck.
 To resolve, use back-end pagination to return partial records instead of entire table.

-#### 3. The usual solution to support large scale network traffic is to use a load balancer.
+3. The usual solution to support large scale network traffic is to use a load balancer.